cloudmesh-community/book/chapters/class/organization.md

 You will be writing a paper that is 2 pages long possibly within a team.
 In case you work in a team you have to produce as many papers as you have team members.
 We like to avoid that all students take the same topic.
-We will use github to avoid that everyone choses same topic.
+We will use github to avoid that everyone chooses same topic.
 Knowing how to write is a preparation fo your project or term paper.